Reduce Weight Naturally

 A paste can be made from

-and mixed with water.
+are ground and mixed with water.
 Pastes are mainly used for external application,

 in cases of cuts, burns and swellings.
 The paste should be thick enough